Guide

 It'll tell you:

-- how much notice they have to give before they can contact the court and ask to have you evicted.
+• how much notice they have to give before they can contact the Tribunal and ask to have you evicted.

-Once the notice period runs out your landlord has up to six months to contact the sheriff court and start the eviction process.
-If they don't do it with six months they have to start again by sending you the notices.
+Once the notice period runs out your landlord has up to 6 months to contact the Tribunal and start the eviction process.
+If they do not do it within 6 months they have to start again by sending you the notices.

-Before you can be evicted, your case has to be heard at a sheriff court.
+Before you can be evicted, your case must be heard by the Tribunal.

-When your notice period runs out, your landlord will go to the court and ask for eviction proceedings to start.
+When your notice period runs out, your landlord will go to the Tribunal and ask for eviction proceedings to start.

-You will then be sent a summons, which is a letter from the court telling you when your case will be heard and asking you to go to court to give your side of the story.
+You’ll then get a letter from the Tribunal telling you when your case will be heard.
+The letter will tell you when you can go to the Tribunal to give your side of the story.